Thinking of becoming vegan?

 For a variety of easy and lazy recipes, I’ve got you covered!

 This actually may be the most important point.
 Becoming vegan is a

 transition.
 It takes some people longer than others to get their head around it all and progress.
 That’s why we are here to help!

 I’ve made a ton of mistakes along the way, so don’t beat yourself up if you make them.
 Learn from them and move on.

 And remember – being vegan shouldn’t be viewed as a hassle.
 It’s a whole world of possibilities, with new foods to try, a fantastic community to mix with, amazing ethical fashion.
 It’s a new compassionate way of living, and you should be proud that you’re taking this path.

-You can find loads of inspiration and positivity on Pinterest – it’s full of vegan quotes from Learner Vegan and others!
+You can find loads of inspiration and positivity on Pinterest – it’s full of motivational vegan quotes from Learner Vegan and other people!